 Recent events in your life can affect your mood and how you feel about yourself.
 Research suggests that termination of relationships is the biggest cause of unhappiness, followed by spousal death, loss of jobs, and negative health events.
 About 40% of your “happiness quotient” is a direct result of recent life events.

 Rejection usually causes you to view both yourself and others in a more negative manner, at least for a while.
 Experiences such as the loss of your job activate old, negative beliefs and feelings about your worth.
-Although people with an existing low self-esteem are more reactive to failure, understanding that it is a nearly ubiquitous experience might help.
+Although people with existing low self-esteem are more reactive to failure, understanding that it is a nearly ubiquitous experience might help.
 Despite setbacks, perseverance often leads to eventual successes, which inevitably raises self-esteem.

 RELATED ARTICLE: Anxiety Disorder: Who Is Affected Most